-Designated and declared persons, and designated entities, in respect of Libya are listed in the Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Libya) List 2012 (the 2012 List).
+Designated and declared persons in respect of Myanmar are listed in the Autonomous Sanctions (Designated and Declared Persons - Myanmar) List 2018 (the 2018 List).

 Under subregulations 9(1) and 9(2) of the Regulations, designations and declarations cease to have effect on the third anniversary of the day on which they took effect or were most recently declared to continue in effect, unless the Minister declares (or further declares) that they are to continue in effect pursuant to subregulation 9(3) of the Regulations.